Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Application Examples

-Applying the ILDM method, it is assumed that the eigenvector corresponding to the slow eigenvalue spans the slow subspace.
-The matrix for the linear variational equations corresponding to the system (\ref{eqn:nti_3d}) is given by
+Using the eigenvalues and eigenvectors of $D\mathbf{f}(\mathbf{x})$ (the ILDM method \cite{MaasPope}), it is assumed that the eigenvector corresponding to the center eigenvalue spans the center subspace.
+The Jacobian matrix corresponding to the system (\ref{eqn:nti_3d}) is